teksavant/teksavant.github.io/_posts/2015-06-27-how-to-use-spotify-outside-us-and-uk.markdown

 	</ol>
 </p>

-<p>If you liked this How to do guide do leave a comment down below. </p>
+<p>If you liked this How to do guide, then do leave a comment down below. </p>